The 3rd number on a blood pressure reading represents the pulse rate, indicating heartbeats per minute during measurement.

 For instance:

-- A higher resting pulse may reflect sympathetic nervous system overactivity, which raises blood pressure and strains arteries.
+- A higher resting pulse may reflect sympathetic nervous system activity, which can raise blood pressure and increase cardiac workload.

-- A consistently low pulse could indicate conduction system abnormalities or medication effects requiring medical evaluation.
+- A consistently low pulse could indicate excellent conditioning in some people, but it may also reflect conduction system abnormalities or medication effects requiring medical evaluation.

 Doctors often use combined data from blood pressure and pulse rates to tailor treatment plans effectively.
 Ignoring the third number risks missing subtle warning signs before more severe complications develop.